 Hazing was not allowed near a training center due people with PTSD symptoms.

 The physical fitness of the hazers also limited where they were able to go.

-Boat hazing ended July 8th.
+Access to bypass outfall was considered a safety issue and unavailable

+When Boat hazing was occurring, there was no land hazer.

-For the 2017 season, the project plan is to improve the hazing program combined with the existing avian lines, cannons and modified sprinkler system.
+For the 2017 season, the project plan is to improve the hazing program combined with the existing avian lines, cannons and a modified inverted sprinkler head system.
 A meeting is scheduled for July 18 between the project and APHIS.
 The BRZ issue will be discussed and clarified for the next year.
 A new training facility is scheduled to be erected in 2018 but next year, the training center will still pose a problem for 2017.
 Setter suggested hazing from the other side of the spillway but the elevator doesn’t work and the hazers are not physically fit enough to walk down the stairs.
 The project needs to require the APHIS contract to hire personnel who are physically fit to do the job.
 COE is changing the period of performance so that APHIS will get their money on time and hopefully allow them to keep employees working.
 In the past, the money was received up to four months late.

 Johnson presented graphs of bird populations, indicating boat and shore hazing, at MCN and included some JDA bird populations.
 Using these graphs, Johnson is trying to see which techniques work the best so that they can implement these strategies for next year.
 Fredricks cautioned not to strictly use this data because of extraneous situations like the die off of the Crescent Island gull population which changes the dynamics for this year.
 Juvenile shad can skew the bird counts so September was not included.